MrTomRod/orthofinder-tools/README.md

 ## Idea

-* Calculate the most common gene name of an orthogroup by majority vote: `orthogroup_to_gene_name.py`
+* Calculate the most common gene name of each orthogroup by majority vote: `orthogroup_to_gene_name.py`
 * Create plots analogous to roary_plots: `orthofinder_plots.py`

 ## Setup